 Monsoon Riding Tips – these are very basic but extremely helpful pointers to keep in mind while heading out…

-Monsoon has gripped most of country and this is often considered one of the most enjoyable season to be on the road with your motorcycle.
+Monsoon has gripped the country and this is often considered one of the most enjoyable season to be on the road with your motorcycle.
 Riding your bike on wet surface is actually an art to be mastered.
 But, the only problem is that mastering it takes lot of time.
 Though it seems very simple, it is complex.
-Just because you have been riding on wet roads or during rain for many years, it doesn’t mean that you can take it for granted.
+Just because you have been riding on wet roads or during rain for many years, it doesn’t mean that you should be taking it for granted.

 Here are a few basic tips to be remembered while riding your motorcycle on wet roads during monsoons..

 - Maintain a speed limit of 20 km/h lower than what you usually ride on your most frequently-travelled roads.
 This enables you to ride comfortably and brake wherever you want smoothly.
 Actually, this will give you ample amount of time to slow down your motorcycle without the need for hard braking.